When everything on your list is priority one

 How does MoSCoW fit into agile sprint planning?

-In Scrum (an agile framework based on fixed-length work cycles called sprints) and Kanban environments, the MoSCoW framework agile teams use slots into backlog refinement (the process of reviewing and updating the prioritized work list).
+In Scrum (an agile framework that structures work into fixed-length sprints with defined roles: product owner, scrum master, and development team; unlike Kanban, a workflow method that uses continuous flow and work-in-progress limits without fixed-length sprints) environments, the MoSCoW framework slots into backlog refinement (the recurring team activity of reviewing, estimating, and reprioritizing user stories before sprint planning, distinct from sprint planning itself, which selects the specific stories for an upcoming sprint).
 Product owners tag user stories with MoSCoW categories during grooming sessions, and the sprint pulls from Must Haves first, then Should Haves, then Could Haves if capacity remains.
 The Won’t Have column stays visible as a “not now” parking lot.

 According to Digital.ai’s 18th Annual State of Agile Report (2025), 53% of organizations report they cannot prioritize the right work [7].
 MoSCoW gives these teams a shared vocabulary for scope discussions.
 Instead of debating whether a story is “P1 or P2” (labels that mean different things to different people) the team debates whether shipping without this story would constitute a failure.